visheshsanghani/Zoho-Geeks-for-geeks-archive/README.md

 # Zoho-Geeks-for-geeks-archive
-Answers for all the set from Geeks for Geeks
+Answers for the set from Geeks for Geeks